aoconnor-ufl/aoconnor-ufl.github.io/index.md

 # So you want to run a transport code for space radiation?
-n.b. this primer focuses on aerospace environments, so certain codes or topics (_e.g._ criticality) may be abridged or neglected
+n.b. this primer focuses on radiation in aerospace environments, so certain codes or topics (_e.g._ criticality) common to radionuclear simulations may be abridged or neglected

 ## What is radiation transport?
 [Learn here](./transport.html)